Akin-Olusuyi/School_District_Analysis/README.md

   - There was no change in the performance of Thomas High School relative to other schools

 - **How does replacing the ninth-grade scores affect the following:**
-  Math and reading scores by grade
+  - Math and reading scores by grade
       - There were no changes to both scores for grades 10-12.
 Only grade 9 scores were affected

+  - Scores by school spending
+      - No changes

+  - Scores by school size
+      - No changes

+  - Scores by school type
+      - No changes

+## Summary

+In summary, after replacing 9th grades for THS with Nan, there were some changes as it can be seen in the District Summary and School Summary dataframes.
+However, this were minor changes around scores, ranging from 0.1% to a maximum of 1.0%.
+I have detailed out those changes in the result section above.